outcoldman/outcoldman.com/_drafts/from-my-reading-list.-november-2016.markdown

   Best book you can get about operating system concepts.
 I believe my university did not give me really good deep knowledge on this topic, so this book helped me to cover some missing parts.
+- ["The Linux Kernel Hidden Inside Windows 10" techtalk by Alex Ionescu](https://youtu.be/_p3RtkwstNk).
+Explains how Linux subsystem is implemneted in Windows 10.